 - Know Your Value - Pinpoint desirable or high-value items on the property such as garden ornaments, statues and vehicles, and make sure these are secure or locked up.
 Household tools like hammers, screwdrivers, and ladders should be kept in a locked shed so they cannot be used to break into the home.

 - Stay Informed - You don't have to be a news junkie to know what is going on in your neighborhood or city.
-Apps like AlertID and CrimePush can help you stay informed of criminal activity in the area.
+Apps like AlertID can help you stay informed of criminal activity in the area.

 - Be a Good Neighbor - Your next door neighbors may be as effective as any pricey alarm system.
 Speak with your neighbors often and establish trust.
 Good, trustworthy neighbors can keep watch over your home when you're away and report any suspicious activity to the police.
 If you're able, consider attending neighborhood meeting or joining a neighborhood watch group.

 - Survey the Land - Examine the landscape and perimeter of your home at different times of the day to identify potential safety and security hazards.
 Look for dark areas or deep shadows around the home, garage, and yard that could serve as potential hiding spots to prowlers.
 In many towns and cities, police officers conduct free home safety inspections to identify what areas you need to focus on.